Kunull/Writeups/docs/UnderTheWire/Century/Century.md

 &nbsp;

-## Century 7
+## Century 7 -> 8

-> _The password for Century8 is in a readme file somewhere within the contacts, desktop, documents, downloads, favorites, music, or videos folder in the user’s profile._
+> The password for Century8 is in a readme file somewhere within the contacts, desktop, documents, downloads, favorites, music, or videos folder in the user’s profile.

 We can search recursively for the file and set a filter to get any file which has readme in its starting part.